The Ghost and the Darkness

 Plot

-In 1898, Sir Robert Beaumont, the primary financier of a railroad project in Tsavo, Kenya, is furious because the project is running behind schedule.
-He seeks out the expertise of Lt.
-Colonel John Henry Patterson, a British military engineer, to get the project back on track.
-Patterson travels from England to Tsavo, telling his wife, Helena, he will complete the project and be back in London for the birth of their son.
-He meets British supervisor Angus Starling, Kenyan foreman Samuel, and Doctor David Hawthorne.
-Hawthorne tells Patterson of a recent lion attack that has affected the project.
+In 1898, Robert Beaumont, the primary financier of a railway project in Tsavo, Kenya, seeks out the expertise of Lt.
+Colonel John Henry Patterson, an Anglo-Irish military engineer, to get the project on schedule.
+Patterson travels from England to Tsavo, promising his wife, Helena, that he will complete the bridge and be back in London for the birth of their child.
+Shortly after his arrival, he meets British supervisor Angus Starling, Kenyan foreman Samuel, and Doctor David Hawthorne.
+Hawthorne informs Patterson of a recent lion attack that has affected the undertaking.

 Awards